DelphinusLab/zkWasm-host-circuits/README.md

 # zkWasm-host-circuits

-The host circuits contains two components.
-The operands selection circuit which select the target opcodes and the host function constraint circuit which enforces the semantics of a specific host function.
+The host circuits contain two components.
+The operands selection circuit which selects the target opcodes and the host function constraint circuit which enforces the semantics of a specific host function.

 ## Operands selection circuit.
 Suppose we have a host calling trace that calls two functions